slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 | `costModelSpillThreshold` | memory limit / row width | rows that fit in memory |
 | `perfectHashAggregateCostFactor` | 0.5 | discount for the dense-key aggregate |

 Read the two hash constants together, because they explain the shape of every join plan in this book. **Inserting into a hash table is modeled as five times more expensive than probing it** — 37.76 against 7.5.
 That is a claim about the implementation: an insert may resize, rehash, and chain, while a probe is a lookup.
-It is the reason the build side should always be the smaller input, and the reason [`chooseJoinBuildSide`](../../src/planner/join-build-side.ts) exists.
+This favors building the smaller input when the operator permits either orientation. [`chooseJoinBuildSide`](../../src/planner/join-build-side.ts) also has join-type constraints; chapter 34 explains their implementation.

-The oddly specific values — 0.24, 5.77, 37.76, 17.4 — are calibration constants, not round guesses.
+The oddly specific values — 0.24, 5.77, 37.76, 17.4 — are the current model coefficients.
+Their decimal precision alone is not evidence of accuracy on your workload.
 Every one is overridable by an environment variable, which is what makes recalibration on a different machine a configuration change rather than a code change.

 ## The join formulas